weremoose/hillsideprojects/_posts/2019-09-25-again-and-again-we-ask-the-questiones-video-2019.md

   - image: /images/again_video_02.jpg
   - image: /images/again_video_04.jpg
 ---
-Video installation presented as part of solo exhibition Why Did You Leave? at Galleri 54, Gothenburg.
+Video installation presented as part of the solo exhibition Why Did You Leave? at Galleri 54, Gothenburg.

-Through a performative reading and emotional soundscape this video takes into consideration all species, cultures and lifeways driven towards extinction or already extinct.
-It commemorates and reaches out to past and potential endlings*.
+Through a performative reading and emotional soundscape, this video takes into consideration all species, cultures and lifeways driven towards extinction or already extinct.
+It commemorates and reaches out to all past and potential endlings*.

 \*An endling is the last individual of a species before extinction.